chambox/fit-regression/README.md

 To write tests for each method or module you write:

-Create a new Python file in the tests directory with the name test_<module-name>.py.
-Replace <module-name> with the name of the module you want to test.
+Create a new Python file in the tests directory with the name `test_<module-name>.py` also see examples of tests in the `tests` directory.
+Replace `<module-name>` with the name of the module you want to test.

 Import the module you want to test using the command from <module-name> import <function-name>.